 Cancellation policy: No refunds or store credits will be issued if you can’t attend a class.
 Instructors work in advance to prepare materials and they are paid whether or not you attend.
 No exceptions.
 You are welcome to send someone in your place.
 Please let us know in advance.

 Free Parking & Light Rail

 - There is plenty of free public parking west of Southwest Gardener at 400 and 444 West Camelback Rd.
 Additional free public parking across Camelback to the south.

 - Don’t want to drive?
 Take the Light Rail!
 It lets off at the Central Avenue/Camelback Park-and-Ride, which has hundreds of free parking spaces across the street from Southwest Gardener.

 Workshops & Events

-Classes are held at our shop at The Newton, 300 W. Camelback Rd.
+All events take place at our shop at The Newton, 300 W. Camelback Rd.
 Phoenix, AZ 85013.
 602.279.9510

-Sunday October 8, Noon.
+Sunday February 25, Noon.
 This is a class that fills up every season.
 Gregory Ware will teach you the best practices for growing fresh and tasty greens in a container.
 Gregory Ware will teach you the best practices for growing fresh and tasty greens in a container you can keep right outside the kitchen door.
 You’ll learn planting and harvesting techniques that will ensure you enjoy three months of salads from just one planting.
 In this workshop you will plant and take home a generous mix of lettuces that will grow into a bounty of healthy meals.
 Fill your patio or balcony with pretty greens!
 This is a two-hour class.
 SIGN UP NOW.